Improve your legal position in business disputes

 Behind every legal dispute is a business problem.

-- a party has complained about a breach of contract, and looks to do something about it.
-There is a risk that the dispute may move to a phase where there is no turning back
+- a business has complained about a breach of contract, and is going to do something about it.
+The dispute may move to a phase where there is no turning back

 - another business:

 - is behaving in a way which does not seem quite right